-- Our liquidity sources may include (1) cash on hand, (2) net cash provided by operating activities (net of cash interest payments), (3) undrawn availability from our 2016 Revolver, and (4) issuances of equity pursuant to our ATM Program.
-Our liquidity uses over the next 12 months are expected to include (1) debt service obligations of \$100.3 million (principal payments), (2) common stock dividend payments expected to be at least \$3.54 per share, or an aggregate of at least \$1.2 billion, subject to future approval by our board of directors (see "Item 2.
-MD&A-Business Fundamentals and Results"), (3) sustaining and discretionary capital expenditures (expected to be equal to or greater than current levels), and (4) Convertible Preferred Stock dividend payments prior to anticipated conversion in November 2016 of approximately \$22 million.
+- Our liquidity sources may include (1) cash on hand, (2) net cash provided by operating activities, (3) undrawn availability from our 2016 Revolver, and (4) issuances of equity pursuant to our ATM Program.
+Our liquidity uses over the next 12 months are expected to include (1) debt service obligations of \$101.4 million (principal payments), (2) common stock dividend payments expected to be at least \$3.80 per share, or an aggregate of at least \$1.3 billion, subject to future approval by our board of directors (see "Item 2.
+MD&A-Business Fundamentals and Results"), and (3) sustaining and discretionary capital expenditures (expected to be equal to or greater than current levels).
 During the next 12 months, we expect that our liquidity sources should be sufficient to cover our expected uses.
-As CCIC is a holding company, our cash flow from operations is generated by our operating subsidiaries. - Our 9.8 million shares of Convertible Preferred Stock will automatically convert to shares of common stock on November 1, 2016, unless converted earlier, at a conversion rate dependent on the applicable market value of the common stock and subject to certain anti-dilution adjustments.
-See "Item 2.
-MD&A-Convertible Preferred Stock Activity." - We have no scheduled contractual debt maturities other than principal payments on amortizing debt.
+As CCIC is a holding company, our cash flow from operations is generated by our operating subsidiaries. - We have no scheduled contractual debt maturities other than principal payments on amortizing debt.
 See "Item 3.
-Quantitative and Qualitative Disclosures About Market Risk" for a tabular presentation as of June 30, 2016 of our scheduled contractual debt maturities and a discussion of anticipated repayment dates.
+Quantitative and Qualitative Disclosures About Market Risk" for a tabular presentation as of September 30, 2016 of our scheduled contractual debt maturities and a discussion of anticipated repayment dates.